-"I appreciate that Mom helped me sew my costume for the school play."
+"I appreciate that Mom helped me make my costume for the school play."

 "I appreciate that Eli helped me build a fort."

-The children love getting and giving appreciations, and doing this regularly is reason enough to have a family meeting.
-Often, it is all we do.
-It's important to begin this way to create a positive connection before you address any problems.
+Children love getting and giving appreciations, and doing this regularly is reason enough to have a family meeting.
+It’s important to begin this way to create a positive connection before you address any problems.
 And if this is all you end up doing during the meeting, you’ve done a lot, since this is such a powerful tool to build sibling relationships.

 6. Next, Likes and Improvements.

 This is the main content of the meeting.
 You might already have an agenda that has been compiled during the week.
 If not, try this: Everyone goes around the table and shares one thing they like about the family, and one thing they would like to see improve.

 This lets everyone bring up their issues, but in a positive way, instead of just complaining.
-But all issues are fair game: Kids fighting, sharing household work, Dad working late a lot, how to plan the family trip coming up, kids dragging their feet on the bedtime routine.
+But all issues are fair game: Kids fighting, sharing household work, screen time struggles, Dad working late a lot, how to plan the family trip coming up, kids dragging their feet on the bedtime routine.